mattacrum/NFLPredict/README.md

 # How it works

 ## Python
 Python is the language responsible for most of the backend functionality of the app.
 The program 'get_NFL_stats.py' obtains nfl stats from different websites through web scraping using the BeautifulSoup python library and saves the data to a csv file.
-The file 'api.py' runs an API server providing the data in the csv to the web server.
+The file 'api.py' runs an API server using Flask and provides the data in the csv to the web server.

 ## Angular
 HTML, CSS, and Typscript were used in an Angular environment to create mostly the front end functionality of the app.
-Upon initialization, Angular's HttpClient module in 'api.service.ts' sends a GET request to the 'www.newsapi.org' API to obtain news articles for NFL teams that may help determine the outcome of a game (API key needed).
+Upon initialization, Angular's HttpClient module in 'api.service.ts' sends a GET request to the 'www.newsapi.org' API to obtain news articles for NFL teams that may help determine the outcome of a game.
 The user will select a home team and an away team from the GUI and hit the "Predict Winner" button.
 This will trigger the HttpClient module to send a GET request to our API server (api.py) to retrieve stats for each selected team and select a winner based on the algorithm in the getAllNFLData() function in 'app.component.ts'.
 The predicted winner, percentage confidence, and news articles for each team will then be displayed.

 ## Run program to get data from websites